Importance of Regulatory Filings, Financial Statement Notes, and Supplementary Information

 • The qualified audit opinion indicates some limitation to the audit’s scope or an exception to the accounting standards.

-• The adverse audit opinion indicates that the independent auditor has determined that are the financial statements not fairly presented and materially depart from accounting standards.
+• An adverse audit opinion indicates that the independent auditor has determined the financial statements are not fairly presented and significantly deviate from accounting standards.

 • The disclaimer of opinion indicates that the auditor cannot issue an audit opinion for one reason or another.